amymcgovern/pyparrot/docs/minidronecommands.rst

-.. title:: Mambo Commands and Sensors
+.. title:: Minidrone Commands and Sensors

-.. mambocommands:
+.. minidronecommands:

-Mambo Commands and Sensors
+Minidrone Commands and Sensors
 ==============================

-Mambo commands
+Minidrone commands
 --------------

-Each of the public commands available to control the mambo is listed below with its documentation.
+Each of the public commands available to control the minidrone is listed below with its documentation.
 The code is also well documented and you can also look at the API through readthedocs.
 All of the functions preceeded with an underscore are intended to be internal functions and are not listed below.